 - When a large number of jobs are in the “Waiting for resources” status, and the number of jobs of the current project has reached a certain threshold, and existing resource scheduling cannot meet the operational requirements any more and scheduling resource expansion is required.

 - Some special jobs (for example, some shell scripts) of the project need to be executed on a specific machine.
-At this time, you should apply for your own scheduling resources to execute the job.
+At this time, you must apply for your own scheduling resources to execute the job.

 - [Note] One data synchronization job will occupy ten slots (that is, ten concurrency units), but the default resource group has limited resources.
 Therefore, during data production, data synchronization jobs are usually executed by self-built resource groups to ensure that the job won’t always wait for resources.